websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/installing-patches.md

 # Installing Patches

+> Subscribers

 The patching steps for DXP bundles and DXP application server installations are similar.
-Since DXP bundles include the Patching Tool preconfigured, you can apply patches right away.
+Since DXP bundles include the preconfigured Patching Tool, you can apply patches right away.
 DXP application server installations, however, require installing and configuring the Patching Tool before patching.

 ```warning::
    **Always** `back up <../backing-up.md>`_ your database and installation before patching.
 ```

 If you're patching a DXP bundle, continue with the basic patching steps below.
-If you're patching DXP on an application server, [prepare to patch DXP on an application server](#preparing-to-patch-dxp-on-an-application-server) _before_ following the patching steps.
+If you're patching DXP on an application server, [make additional preparations](#preparing-to-patch-dxp-on-an-application-server) _before_ following the patching steps.

 ## Patching Steps